 Classes must be booked in advance online or by calling the Ski Club office on 01 295 5658.
 Payment can be made with a credit or debit card.

 Participants should bring a pair of strong gloves and should wear warm, flexible waterproof clothing, long pants and long sleevs, socks to your knees.
 Classes generally go ahead regardless of the weather and there is a misting system on the slopes that sprays out a gentle mist onto the surface of the slope.
 Do not bring handbags or other valuables (small lockers are provided).
 Those participating in freestyle sessions should bring a helmet.

-Ski practice is available throughout the season Sept to April for recrational skiing or snowboarding.
+Practice sessions are available throughout the season Sept to April for recrational skiing or snowboarding during slope opening hours.
 See answers to Q 1, 2 and 9 above.